Hongming-Wang/learngit/readme.txt

-Git is a versiont control system.
+Git is a distributed versiont control system.
 Git is free software.